 - This opportunity is available to full-time, registered undergraduates from all of Cornell’s colleges OR full-time, registered graduate student pursuing the following degrees: Professional degrees, business, law, medicine, and veterinary medicine

 - Demonstrated financial need;

-- Participate on a formal curricular, for-credit, international experience that is managed by the Office of Global Learning during winter break, spring break (starting in spring 2020), or summer.
-See below for a current list of eligible programs:
+- Participate on a formal curricular, for-credit, international experience during winter break, spring break, or summer.

 - Sponsorship covers international airfare costs only;